Home > Best Places to Stay in San Diego

 2. The Gaslamp

-Little Italy is a pedestrian-friendly neighborhood with an urban feel and some of the most talked-about restaurants and bars in town.
+Little Italy is just north of the Gaslamp District and still in the heart of downtown.
+It’s a pedestrian-friendly neighborhood with an urban feel and some of the most talked-about restaurants and bars in town.
 The main streets to visit are India Street and Kettner Boulevard where you’ll find chic shops housed in bungalows as well as plenty of sidewalk cafés and pizzerias.
 Two particularly buzz-worthy restaurants to visit are Juniper and Ivy and Kettner Exchange – both among the city’s Michelin Bib Gourmand winners.
-The downtown area around Horton Plaza also has a wide range of great restaurants and is easy walking distance to many theaters including the Civic Center, Lyceum, and Spreckels.
+The area around Horton Plaza also has a wide range of great restaurants and is easy walking distance to many theaters including the Civic Center, Lyceum, and Spreckels.
 Little Italy offers cute boutique hotels while the Horton Plaza area has some of the most beautiful hotels, some with excellent rooftop bars.

 Harbor Island is a man-made peninsula that was created in 1961 and located on one of the San Diego Bays.
 It lies between Shelter Island and Downtown San Diego and is directly across Harbor Drive from the San Diego Airport.
 Harbor Island packs a lot into its two miles – most notably the best view of the San Diego skyline, Coronado Island, and the Big Bay.
 You’ll also find a few top-rated restaurants (Coasterra, C Level, and Island Prime), large hotels, and marinas here.
 There is a shoreline path for walkers, joggers, skaters, and bikers.
 Only a handful of hotels are located here, but the area is one of the best options if you want to be near the airport and enjoy San Diego’s beauty.